What is Telehealth?

 Ask the Experts: innovaTel Telepsychiatry Shares Telehealth Best Practices

-Experienced telehealth practitioners from innovaTel Telepsychiatry share tips for preparing yourself and clients for sessions and tactics for engaging new and established clients.
+During this Ask the Expert webinar, experienced telehealth practitioners from innovaTel Telepsychiatry shared tips for preparing yourself and clients for sessions and tactics for engaging new and established clients. innovaTel providers have been delivering care exclusively via telehealth technology for the last six years.
+This session is intended to support those who are new to telehealth or looking for a refresher.

 Telemental Health: A Solution to Access and Resource Shortages